 which causes the value of the expression to be added to the current value of the location counter.
-The .BLKB directive, however, is easier to interpret in the context of the source code in which it appears and is therefore the recommended method of reserving storage space.
+The .BLKB directive, however, is easier to interpret in the context of the source code in which it appears and is therefore recommended.